chef/effortless/components/effortless-chef-io/effortless-config.md

 This pattern is used to build policyfiles using the chef_repo pattern for organizing your cookbooks.
 The chef-repo pattern can be found [here](https://docs.chef.io/chef_repo/).

+> Note: You can view and example of this pattern [here](https://github.com/chef/effortless/tree/master/examples/effortless_config/chef_repo_pattern).

-1. To use this pattern navigate to the cookbook you want to use
+1. To use this pattern navigate to the cookbook you want to
    ```
    cd chef-repo
    ```